rorotx/prueba_tecnica_definitive/README.md

 - Install Docker

-## For run the application write this command in the console:
+## To run the application write this command in the console:
 - docker compose up

 Simple as that